kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-	Write a few *bullet point* notes on the purpose of feedback control, and its effect on variability of process quality.
+	Write a few notes on the purpose of feedback control, and its effect on variability of process quality.

 .. question::